-- o Read and summarize current thinking on the proposed problem or issue. - o Pose challenging questions that you expect to grapple with in your field research. - Demonstrate that you have familiarized yourself with major thinkers in your field(s) of investigation.
+- Read and summarize current thinking on the proposed problem or issue. - Pose challenging questions that you expect to grapple with in your field research. - Demonstrate that you have familiarized yourself with major thinkers in your field(s) of investigation.

-Methods
+• Methods

-- o What research methodology will you use to carry out your work? - o Explain why have you chosen that method, and why it is appropriate for your work. - o How will you gather data using that methodology?
-E.g. interviews, focus groups, interviews.
+- What research methodology will you use to carry out your work? - Explain why have you chosen that method, and why it is appropriate for your work. - How will you gather data using that methodology?
+E.g. interviews, focus groups, interviews. - Will you need an IRB for this work?
+Please explain why or why not.